 - Title/Lien Info

-- Free Vehicle Report (When Provided by Dealer)
+- Free Vehicle Report (When Provided by a Dealer)

-You can conduct minor maintenance checks on your own when you see the vehicle for the first time.
+You can conduct your own inspection when you see a used vehicle for the first time.
 You should be able to catch any glaring problems, like rust, mismatched paint colors, and cracks or leaks under the hood.
-Also keep an eye out for signs of poor alignment like uneven tire wear.
-This could indicate a problem with suspension.
-If the vehicle passes your first examination, take it for a test drive and bring it to a trusted mechanic for a more thorough examination to ensure its in good condition.
+Also keep an eye out for signs of poor alignment, like uneven tire wear.
+This could indicate a problem with the suspension.
+If the vehicle passes your first examination, take it for a test drive and bring it to a trusted mechanic for a more thorough examination to ensure it's in good condition.

-Before deciding on a vehicle when car shopping, it’s important to take it for a test drive to decide if it’s the right car for you.
-Since you will be spending so much time in your car, it’s important that you enjoy being behind the wheel.
-A test drive is also your opportunity to make sure there are no noticeable defects that would become your problem after you make the purchase.
+13. Make the Most of Your Test DriveNever buy a used car before taking it for a thorough test drive to confirm it’s the right car for you.
+Since you will be spending so much time in your car, it’s important you enjoy being behind the wheel.
+A test drive is also your opportunity to make sure there are no immediate or developing defects that will become your problem after you buy the car.

-In order to make the most of your test drive, you should select a route that has all the terrains you will be driving on.
+In order to make the most of your test drive you should select a route that has the same driving conditions you will be experiencing after the purchase.
 You should also keep the radio off (except to test that it works and sounds fine) and limit your discussion with anyone in the car so you can focus on the vehicle and hear the noises the car makes.
-For example, you should experience neighborhood driving, rough pavement, hills, tight curves, and a stretch of highway.
+A useful blend of driving conditions would include neighborhood driving, rough pavement, hills, tight curves, and a stretch of highway use.

-As you are making the test drive, pay attention to the following: This will make it easier to diagnose any potential problems or issues a car might have like: does it shake at highway speeds, confidence and stability in tight turns, smooth ride quality, a consistent pull to the left or right, and any noises that don’t make sense.
+As you are taking the test drive, pay attention to vehicle feedback that will make it easier to diagnose any potential problems or issues a car might have.
+Examples include vibrations at highway speeds, confidence and stability in tight turns, smooth ride quality, a consistent pull to the left or right, and any noises that don’t make sense.
 Specific items to focus on during the test drive:

 - Visibility: Do blind spots prevent you from safely driving the vehicle?

-- Acceleration: Do you feel that the car has enough power?
+- Acceleration: Do you feel the car has enough power?

-- Brakes: Are you able to break easily?
+- Brakes: Are you able to break easily and confidently?

-- User-friendliness: Do you feel comfortable with the controls and infotainment?
-Can you reach all necessary controls?
+- User-friendliness: Do you feel comfortable with the primary controls and infotainment system?

-- Steering: Are you able to easily and comfortably steer?
-How does it handle turns and corners?
+- Steering: Are you able to easily and comfortably navigate turns How does the steering feel through corners?

 - Are there noises or vibrations?: Make sure you listen for any unusual noises or vibrations.

 An inspection doesn’t guarantee a trouble-free ownership experience, but it can uncover many potential problems and let you know if a vehicle has been in an accident.
-Some accidents go unreported and will not show up on vehicle history reports, but a mechanic will be able to tell if any body work has been performed after an accident.
+Some accidents go unreported to insurance companies and will not show up on vehicle history reports, but an experienced mechanic will be able to tell if any body or frame work has been performed due to an accident.

 Ready to begin your used car search?
 The iSeeCars.com used car search engine is the perfect place to start.
 With millions of listings that rank the best deals first and 59 user-friendly search filters, it can help you find the best at the best price.
 And be sure to check out the comprehensive iSeeCars VIN check report to further help guide you through the used car buying process and help you get the best deal possible.